wol-e/smw_music/spc/README.md

-# smw_spc
+# smw_music/spc

-A collection of helpers for working with SPC files for Super Mario World custom music on Linux.
-Basically some scripts to conveniently handle common spc tasks like
+`spc_tool`is a helper for working with SPC files for Super Mario World custom music on Linux.
+Basically a scripts to conveniently handle common spc tasks like
 - Creating an spc from a txt file via Addmusick
 - Playback of spc via SPC Player 700
-- Converting spc to wav (development version)
+- Converting spc to wav (work in progress)

 ## Requirements